-If you wear your Rolex every day, naturally, it’s going to get exposed to the weather more frequently and will begin to gather dust and grime.
+If you wear your Rolex every day, naturally, it is going to get exposed to the weather more frequently and will begin to gather dust and grime.
 Thankfully, the way Rolex watches are built, they can withstand moisture, dirt, and grime.
 However, after a while, you’d have to clean it if you want it to retain its brilliance which is why you should learn how to clean a Rolex.

-Why It Is Important To Wear Your Rolex Often
+Why It Is Important to Wear Your Rolex Often

 So, if you don’t want to keep winding the watch, you’d have to wear the watch, at least, once every 48 hours.
 Or rock the watch gently once every 48 hours.

 If, on the other hand, you leave your watch to sit and just run out of power, a lot of things can go wrong.
 Lubricants can harden which will lead to friction which will eventually cause damage when the watch eventually enters into motion again.

 For this reason, therefore, even if you got the watch for special occasions, it’s important that you move it gently once every 48 hours or wind the watch once a week, at least.

 Now, wearing your Rolex regularly is important.
 Nonetheless, it could quickly cause your Rolex to start looking dull or dirty.
 This will, in turn, affect the looks and functioning of the watch.
 This is why learning how to clean a Rolex is important.

 Some Pre-Instructions In Cleaning A Rolex

 Here are some pre-instructions you must take note of in cleaning a Rolex